The tough decision of whether to view the body of a loved one is one of the hardest decisions you will ever face in your life.

-The sight of your mother lying in a coffin can paralyze your entire body.
+The sight of your loved one lying in a casket can paralyze your entire body.
 Your knees can lose strength and you may even forget the breathing rhythm.
-That is how heavy the sight of your mother in a coffin can be.
+That is how heavy the sight of your loved one in a coffin can be.

-Even if you are scared that you may collapse, don’t shy away from viewing your deceased mother’s body.
+Even if you are scared that you may collapse, don’t shy away from viewing your deceased loved one’s body.

 Don’t Fear other Mourners